aws/aws-app-mesh-controller-for-k8s/README.md

 ## AWS App Mesh Controller For K8s

 AWS App Mesh Controller For K8s is a controller to help manage AppMesh resources for a Kubernetes cluster.
 The controller watches custom resources for changes and reflects those changes into the App Mesh API.
-It is accompanied by the deployment of three custom resource definitions ([CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)): meshes, virtualnodes, and virtualservies.
-These map to App Mesh API objects which the controller managers for you.
+It is accompanied by the deployment of three custom resource definitions ([CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)): meshes, virtualnodes, and virtualservices.
+These map to App Mesh API objects which the controller manages for you.

 ## Getting started